+The production and operation of Broad Greenstate did not involve the consumption of packaging materials, so disclosure of packaging materials is not applicable.
 Broad Greenstate encourages the proper use of resources.
-If the resources can be reused, we reuse and fully utilise the resources.
-If the resources can be recycled, they should be properly classified and sent to appropriate recycling sites/recyclers for recycling.
-The details on resource saving measures of Broad Greenstate are set out in the subsequent section entitled "Environmental Protection Measures".
+If the resources can be reused, we reuse and fully utilize the resources.
+If the resources can be recycled, they should be properly classified and sent to appropriate recycling sites or recyclers for recycling.
+The details on resource saving measures of Broad Greenstate are set out in the subsequent paragraphs entitled "Environmental Protection Measures".

-Aspect A3: Environment and Natural Resources
+A3.
+Environment and Natural Resources